Cycle the Exe Estuary Trail

 The Exe Estuary is a unique, very special place

 The Exe Estuary NCN Route 2, known as the Exe Estuary Trail, is proving to be to be a first class cycling and walking route.
-Stretching from Dawlish to Exmouth this cycle route provides an exciting opportunity for people to experience cycling or walking around the entire Exe Estuary, appreciating the wildlife and passing through some beautiful riverside towns and villages steeped in maritime history.
+Stretching from Dawlish to Exeter and Exmouth this cycle route provides an exciting opportunity for people to experience cycling or walking around the entire Exe Estuary, appreciating the wildlife and passing through some beautiful riverside towns and villages steeped in maritime history.

 Take the ferry too..